miketsui3a/tts-coin-bot/README.md

 # tts-coin-bot

-All login is in the smartcontract folder, file in the root dirctory is useless
+All logic is in the smartcontract folder, file in the root dirctory is useless